Kurt Cobain: "It's not going to be about food, is it?" Al: "No, it's going to be about how no one understands your lyrics."

 - Attention Please by Boris is a dance rock album that sounds nothing like their usual metal/hardcore/noise oriented albums.

-- Country legend Buck Owens had already displayed a lot of non-country influences in his music by 1969, but that year he released two singles that could unquestionably be considered rock: "Who's Gonna Mow Your Grass", which featured fuzztone guitar and harpsichord (!) as lead instruments, and a live cover of "Johnny B. Goode" that would've put most garage bands to shame.
+- Country legend Buck Owens had already displayed a lot of non-country influences in his music by 1969, but that year he released two singles that were much more rock than country: "Who's Gonna Mow Your Grass", which featured fuzztone guitar and harpsichord (!) as lead instruments, and a live cover of "Johnny B. Goode" that would've put most garage bands to shame.
 However, he was a big enough star that they still managed to become #1 country hits.

 - WASP had Kill Fuck Die, their industrial metal album.
 The song-writing itself wasn't actually that far removed from the band's previous few albums, just a bit angrier, but the production turned it into something totally unlike anything else the band has recorded before or since.
 Whether or not that's a good thing is highly dependent on who you ask.